remotion-dev/remotion/packages/docs/docs/cli/upgrade.md

 npx remotion upgrade
 ```

-## Arguments
+## Flags

-### `enforce-manager`
+### `--package-manager`

 _optional since v3.2.33_

-Allows you to enforce manager to be used for the upgrade.
+Forces a specific package manager to be used.
 This is useful if you are using Remotion in a monorepo and you want to upgrade all packages at once.
-By default, Remotion will use the manager of `lockfile`.
+By default, Remotion will auto-detect the package manager.

+Acceptable values are `npm`, `yarn` and `pnpm`

 ## Package manager support